dncrews/proposal-logging-format/README.md

 will simplify our logs and allow us to create parsers that can properly process and analyze our systems.

-### Additional Considerations

-- Thoughtful fields: in some log aggregation platforms, there are limits on the number of indexable fields.
-- Datatypes: numbers should be numbers; strings should be strings; objects should be shallow

 ## Gathered Data